 Ancillary data from various resources are analyzed, and are selected as baseline ancillary data.
-SMAP ancillary data reports are being written for the individual ancillary data listed in Table 8.
+SMAP ancillary data reports are being written for the individual ancillary data listed in Table 10.
 These reports document the rationale for the choice of the primary source of the ancillary data, and will be made available to the public.
-Table 8 lists most of the static and dynamic ancillary data, data source, updating frequency and desired spatial resolution required for the L2_SM_AP retrieval.
+Table 10 lists most of the static and dynamic ancillary data, data source, updating frequency and desired spatial resolution required for the L2_SM_AP retrieval.
 The amount and type of ancillary data needed are dependent to some extent on the choice of the specific retrieval algorithms.
+Some examples of the ancillary data used in L2_SM_AP retrieval are shown in Fig. 45-47.

-Parameter Updating Frequency Desired Grid Resolution Data Type Data Source %Sand and %Clay Done once 9 km Static Composite of soil databases (HWSD, FAO, ASRIS, Soil Texture Done once 9 km Static STATSGO, NSDC) Composite of soil databases (HWSD, FAO, ASRIS, STATSGO, NSDC) Vegetation (b and ω) 1-2 weeks 9 km Static Values obtained from L2_SM_P ATBD look-up table Vegetation Opacity (τ) Daily/Weekly 9 km Dynamic MODIS 1 km NDVI converted to VWC and then to $\tau = (b^VWC)$ Roughness (h) Monthly 9 km Static L2_SM_P ATBD look-up table Effective soil temperature Daily 9 km Dynamic ECMWF / MERRA (TBC) Waterbodies (permanent) Yearly 9 km Static MOD44W - a MODIS static open water product
+Parameter Updating Frequency Desired Grid Resolution Data Type Data Source %Sand and %Clay Done once 9 km Static Composite of soil databases (HWSD, FAO, ASRIS, STATSGO, NSDC) Soil Texture Done once 9 km Static Composite of soil databases (HWSD, FAO, ASRIS, STATSGO, NSDC) Vegetation (b and ω) 1-2 weeks 9 km Static Values obtained from L2_SM_P ATBD look-up table Vegetation Opacity (τ) Daily/Weekly 9 km Dynamic MODIS 1 km NDVI converted to VWC and then to $\tau = (b^VWC)$ Roughness (h) Monthly 9 km Static L2_SM_P ATBD look-up table Effective soil temperature Daily 9 km Dynamic ECMWF / MERRA (TBC)